-- Maintain the w&s system to ensure quality & efficient services are provided to all properties served. - Continue routine and preventative maintenance activities to extend the life of the system. - Look for opportunities for add'l technology advances to improve system operations & efficiencies.
+- Maintain the water and sewer system to ensure quality and efficient services are provided to all properties served. - Continue routine and preventative maintenance activities to extend the life of the system. - Look for opportunities for use of additional technology advances to improve system operations and efficiencies.